Entropic uncertainty relations from equiangular tight frames and their applications: Abstract

 \section{Abstract}

-Finite tight frames are interesting in various respects, including potential applications in quantum information science.
-Indeed, each complex tight frame leads to a non-orthogonal resolution of the identity in the Hilbert space.
-In a certain sense, equiangular tight frames are very similar to the maximal sets that provide symmetric informationally complete measurements.
-Hence, applications of equiangular tight frames in quantum physics deserve more attention than they have obtained.
-We derive entropic uncertainty relations for a quantum measurement built of the states of an equiangular tight frame.
-First, the corresponding index of coincidence is estimated from above, whence desired results follow.
-State-dependent and state-independent formulations are both presented.
-We also discuss applications of the corresponding measurements to detect entanglement and steerability.
+Finite tight frames are interesting in various topics including questions of quantum information.
+Each complex tight frame leads to a resolution of the identity in the Hilbert space.
+Symmetric informationally complete measurements are a special class of equiangular tight frames.
+Applications of such frames in quantum physics deserve more attention than they have obtained.
+We derive uncertainty relations for a quantum measurement assigned to an equiangular tight frame.
+Main results follow from estimation of the corresponding index of coincidence.
+State-dependent and state-independent formulations are both addressed.
+Also, we discuss applications of considered measurements to detect entanglement and other correlations.